 We have created a detailed comparison of Shopify vs WooCommerce that you can use to see which is the better platform for you.

 The answer to the second question is below:

 Is WooCommerce SEO Friendly?

 WooCommerce is very SEO friendly out of the box.
 It runs on top of WordPress which itself is standard compliant and good for SEO.
 However, you can definitely use plugins and techniques to further improve WooCommerce product SEO.

-When you start an online store with WooCommerce, it is up to you to add things like themes, products, description, images, and other content on your store.
+When you start an online store with WooCommerce, it is up to you to add things like themes, products, product descriptions, product pages, images, and other content to your store.
 You’re responsible for optimizing all additional content that you add.